mumble-voip/mumble-www/hugo/content/documentation/administration/config-file/index.md

 ``key=value``.
 Empty lines and anything after ``#`` to the end of a line is ignored.

 Some settings are process-wide (``database``, etc.) while others are used as defaults on a per-server basis.
-``registername`` for exmaple will be used as the default "title" for all virtual servers, unless it is overridden via RPC.
+``registername`` for example will be used as the default "title" for all virtual servers, unless it is overridden via RPC.

 A unique example is ``port`` - the first server will attempt to bind to this port, with